angras2881/Jewelry_app/README.md

 * **Testing & Development Tools:**
     * **Manual Testing:** Comprehensive functional, UI, and responsiveness testing.
-    * **Jira:** (Mention if you used it for project management/bug tracking even for this personal project, simulating a real-world scenario)
     * **Git:** Version control.
     * **GitHub:** Repository hosting.
     *